revolt3r/TextToSpeech/index.md

 <p><strong>Description</strong><br>
 A chunk of text to be spoken, along with parameters that affect its speech.</p>
   <p><strong>Properties</strong><br>
+  <p><i>string SpeechString</i><br>
-  <i>string SpeechString</i> - The unique identifier for a voice object.<br>
+    The unique identifier for a voice object.<br>
+  An utterance’s text cannot be changed once it is created.
+To speak different text, create a new utterance.</p>
+  <p><i>float PitchMultiplier</i><br>
-  <i>float PitchMultiplier</i> - The baseline pitch at which the utterance will be spoken.<br>
+    The baseline pitch at which the utterance will be spoken.<br>
+  The default pitch is 1.0.
+Allowed values are in the range from 0.5 (for lower pitch) to 2.0 (for higher pitch).</p>
+  <p><i>float PreUtteranceDelay</i><br>
-  <i>float PreUtteranceDelay</i> - The amount of time in seconds a speech synthesizer will wait before actually speaking the utterance upon beginning to handle it.<br>
+    The amount of time in seconds a speech synthesizer will wait before actually speaking the utterance upon beginning to handle it.<br>
+  When two or more utterances are spoken, the time between periods when either is audible will be at least the sum of the first utterance’s postUtteranceDelay and the second utterance’s preUtteranceDelay.</p>
+    <p><i>float PostUtteranceDelay</i><br>
-    <i>float PostUtteranceDelay</i> - The amount of time in seconds a speech synthesizer will wait after the utterance is spoken before handling the next queued utterance.<br>
+      The amount of time in seconds a speech synthesizer will wait after the utterance is spoken before handling the next queued utterance.<br>
+  When two or more utterances are spoken, the time between periods when either is audible will be at least the sum of the first utterance’s postUtteranceDelay and the second utterance’s preUtteranceDelay.</p>
+    <p><i>float SpeechRate</i><br>
-    <i>float SpeechRate</i> - The rate at which the utterance will be spoken.<br>
+      The rate at which the utterance will be spoken.<br>
+  Speech rates are values in the range between UtteranceMinimumSpeechRate and UtteranceMaximumSpeechRate.
+Lower values correspond to slower speech, and vice versa.
+The default value is UtteranceDefaultSpeechRate.</p>
+    <p><i>ISpeechSynthesisVoice Voice</i><br>
-    <i>ISpeechSynthesisVoice Voice</i> - The voice used to speak the utterance.<br>
+      The voice used to speak the utterance.<br>
+  The default value is null, which causes the utterance to be spoken in the default voice.</p>
+  <i>float Volume</i><br>
-  <i>float Volume</i> - The volume used when speaking the utterance.</p>
+  The volume used when speaking the utterance.<br>
+  Allowed values are in the range from 0.0 (silent) to 1.0 (loudest).
+The default volume is 1.0.</p>
 </details></p>

 ### Setting Callbacks